g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

     participant apiserver as kube-api server
     participant capi as CAPI
     participant mach as Machine Controller
-    participant hook as External updater 1
+    participant hook as External updater
-    participant hook2 as External updater 2
+    participant hook1 as Other external updaters end
-end

 box Workload Cluster